Vice is as noisy as the media landscape that writer-director Adam McKay holds in contempt.

 Three years after he hit paydirt and a bonanza of critical acclaim for The Big Short, Adam McKay is back with Vice.

 Sharp Objects ultimately testifies to the triumph of survival, no matter how ugly or desperate a form it takes.

 When its tone slides firmly back into the murk, it’s hard not to see DC’s notion of heroism as borderline nihilistic.

-Denis Villeneuve’s moving yet disappointingly cautious mind-bender is accorded a robustly beautiful transfer and surprisingly thoughtful supplements.
+Villeneuve’s moving yet disappointingly cautious mind-bender is accorded a robustly beautiful transfer.